ruc-sci-comp/cpp-syllabus/README.md

 Our week-to-week is organized as the following; though is subject to change depending on class pace.

 * **Week 01**: What is C++, What is Scientific Computing
-  * In-Class Assignment 00 Due (Ungraded, but required)
+  * In-Class Assignment 00
 * **Week 02**: Basic Programming, Functions, Control Structures, Kinematic Equations
-  * Assignment 00 Due
-  * In-Class Assignment 01 Due
+  * Assignment 01 Due
 * **Week 03**: More on Functions & Control Structures, STL Containers, STL Algorithms, Basic Statistics
   * Quiz 01
   * Assignment 02 Due